FoxPro TextMerge

-You can use the Copy To command to create a simple text file from a table with various forms of delimiter between fields.
+You can use the Copy To command to export a table into a text file with various forms of delimiter between fields.
 The TextMerge commands let you create a more complex text file.
 The contents can be a mixture of plain text, fields and variables, and FoxPro functions.

 Set Textmerge On